Introduction

 Got 500 applications?

-Simply shortlist 5–10 of the strongest ones based on established criteria like tech-skills, experience, communication, budget, etc.
+Simply shortlist 5–10 of the strongest ones based on established criteria like tech skills, experience, communication, budget, etc.

 It should basically be your hiring draft pick list.